 Maintaining a positive cash flow is one of the most important parts of running a business.

-Once a creditor gets the slightest whiff that you might be heading towards financial strife, it will start demanding full repayments.
-And if you aren’t honest with your creditor, it will report your situation to a credit agency.
-From there, things start to go downhill.
+If a creditor gets the sees that your business might be struggling, it may start demanding full repayments.
+And if you aren’t honest with your creditor, it might report your situation to a credit agency.
+From there, things can start to go downhill.

 If you fear you may be in this position, follow these tips to learn ways to save yourself before you’re in too much debt.

 1. Keep a budget to monitor cash flow

 To know what your present cash flow is, you’ll have to draw up a budget.
 One side will have all the bills you need to pay.
 The other will have your business’s earnings.
 To maintain a positive cash flow, you must always have excess in your earnings column.
 Failure to do something about it now will make it harder when you start missing payments and your credit rating becomes affected.

 When you draw up a budget to see exactly where you stand as far as cash flow is concerned and take action to do something about it, even if you get a negative result, you’re exercising effective cash management.
 This way, you will always know exactly where you stand.
 Whatever you do, don’t borrow money from any source unless you are certain you’ll always keep a positive cash flow.